frequency-chain/docs/pages/glossary.md

 ## Token Account
 See [Account](#account) section for definition.

+## Tombstone
+Represent a deleted record in a replica of a distributed data store.
+The tombstone is necessary, as distributed data stores use eventual consistency, where only a subset of nodes where the data is stored must respond before an operation is considered to be successful.
+[See more info here](https://en.wikipedia.org/wiki/Tombstone_(data_store))

 ### Transaction Weight
 Weight is the term for the blockchain computational cost of an action.
 Different